wmentzel/jlocker/README.md

 ### Backups

 You can specify the number of data states that should be preserved to recover data that was deleted unintentionally.

+## How to build JAR file

+Run the maven "package" task